Who are we?

 Deputy Director, Maine Rural Health Research Center

-Yvonne Jonk recently joined the Maine Rural Health Research Center as Deputy Director, bringing to the Center her expertise in health economics.
+Yvonne Jonk recently joined the Maine Rural Health Research Center as Deputy Director, bringing her expertise in health economics.
 She also holds the position of Associate Research Professor in the graduate program in public health at the University of Southern Maine’s Muskie School of Public Service.
-She was previously the Associate Director of the Center for Comparative Effectiveness Analytics at the University of North Dakota School of Medicine and Health Sciences, where she also held a faculty appointment.
-Dr. Jonk’s areas of specialization include statistics and econometrics, rural health, access to care and insurance coverage, and health services research and policy.
-Her current portfolio of work with the Maine Rural Health Research Center will include research on acuity differences in newly admitted rural and urban nursing home residents, projects using the Medicare Beneficiary Survey and other national datasets, and projects with the Flex Monitoring Team.
-Dr. Jonk received her PhD in Applied Economics from the University of Minnesota, where she also conducted research with the Minnesota Rural Health Research Center and taught in the Division of Health Policy and Management at the University of Minnesota.
+She was previously the Associate Director of the Center for Comparative Effectiveness Analytics at the University of North Dakota School of Medicine and Health Sciences, and held a faculty appointment there.
+Dr. Jonk’s areas of specialization include rural health, access to care, health insurance coverage, program evaluation, and cost and cost effectiveness analyses.
+Her current portfolio of work with the Maine Rural Health Research Center will include research on acuity differences in newly admitted rural and urban nursing home residents and the use and cost of health services by the elderly (65+) and the oldest old (age 85+).
+Dr. Jonk contributes towards projects with the Rural Telehealth Research Center addressing the use of telebehavioral health services by the Medicaid population and the use of telehealth services within Maine using Maine's All Payer Claims Dataset (APCD).
+She is also collaborating on projects establishing quality metrics for EMS services with the Flex Monitoring Team.
+Dr. Jonk received her PhD in Applied Economics from the University of Minnesota, where she conducted research with the Minneapolis VA Medical Center and the Minnesota Rural Health Research Center and taught in the Division of Health Policy and Management at the University of Minnesota.

 Who are our core staff?